TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/kotlin/index.md

     }
     return (intArrayOf())
 }

 ```

 {% endraw %}

-[Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:
+Quick Sort in [Kotlin](https://sampleprograms.io/languages/kotlin) was written by:

 - Blake.Ke
 - Jeremy Grifski
 - mikenmo

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 22:39:08.
-The solution was first committed on Oct 01 2020 21:55:29.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution